The General Data Protection Regulation provides the right for individuals to be informed about the way we use their personal data.

 This information would include your name, date of birth, place of birth, gender, position applied for and anything else disclosed on your DBS check.

 When you start work as a staff member or volunteer, we may ask you to provide diversity information like your gender, ethnicity and sexual orientation- referred to in data protection legislation as ‘special category data’.
 We need this to check we're employing a diverse workforce and volunteer community.
 We use the data only to compile anonymised statistics.
-You don't have to tell us this - we need your explicit consent.
+You don't have to tell us this if you would rather not but is it very helpful if you do.

 We'll use the information you give us at the recruitment stage to progress your application and to help us decide whether or not you've got the right skills for the role.